Starlink sales start in Germany

 SpaceX, Elon Musk's start-up, is charging a lot for the service.

-Elon Musk's space start-up SpaceX has begun pre-selling its Starlink satellite service.
+Elon Musk's space travel start-up SpaceX has started pre-sales of the Starlink satellite service.
 Interested parties in Germany can also register online.
-In the middle of the year, the service should then be usable.
-Starlink offers an Internet connection for areas that have so far been excluded from broadband use.
-To this end, the company has launched more than 1,000 satellites into space over the past year.
+The service should be available by the middle of the year.
+Starlink offers an internet connection for areas that are currently excluded from broadband use.
+To this end, the company launched more than 1,000 satellites into space last year.

-writes.
-The service is also not cheap: a one-time fee of 499 euros is required for the hardware, plus monthly usage fees of 99 euros and delivery fees of 50 euros.
+Space X only wants to sell a limited number of sets for the time being for capacity reasons, as ArsTechnica writes.
+The service is also not cheap: a one-off fee of 499 euros is payable for the hardware, plus monthly usage fees of 99 euros and delivery fees of 50 euros.

-At the end of last year, Space X was already testing its service on a large scale in the US, Canada and the UK.
+At the end of last year, Space X tested its service on a large scale in the USA, Canada and the UK.
 More than 10,000 people had beta access to Starlink.
-The internet connection via the satellites was up to 100 Mbit/s fast.
-Gradually, the service will be expanded.
-If founder Musk has his way, SpaceX should put tens of thousands of satellites into orbit.
+The Internet connection via the satellites was up to 100 Mbit/s fast.
+The service is to be gradually expanded.
+If founder Musk has his way, SpaceX will launch tens of thousands of satellites into orbit.

 Newsletter